WVS Projects

 Westport Headlands

-The most substantial undertaking pursued to date was the acquisition and improvement of the Westport Headlands.
+The first substantial undertaking pursued by WVS was the acquisition and improvement of the Westport Headlands.
 Ongoing maintenance is carried out by our dedicated volunteers.
 This nine acre parcel serves as the "commons" of the town, providing access to the coast for recreation, subsistence fishing, and community events.
-We would like to initiate a program to more actively manage invasive vegetation and promote the growth of native species.
-If you are interested in helping maintain the property and manage invasive plants, please contact WVS.
+There is an ongoing need for active managemeent of this property due to high use and active bluff erosion.
+If you are interested in helping maintain the property, please contact WVS.
+Targeted donations are also welcome to address issues such as the repair and upgrading of the stairway to the beach.

 Mini Grant Program